weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 1. The wego enterprise CLI calls
     * wego cluster (create, update, delete, get) _actual flags TBD_
     * wego workspace (create, update, delete, get) _actual flags TBD_
-1. The core CLI will need to may have a `cluster` noun
+1. The core CLI may add a `cluster` noun
-1. A Plugin can be used with multiple nouns
+1. A single "plugin" may be used with multiple nouns
     * `template` (for CAPI) calls into enterprise plugin
     * `cluster` calls into enterprise plugin
     * `workspace` calls into enterprise plugin

 #### Future/stretch requirements
-1. ability to call out to a plugin from a built-in noun
+1. The ability to call out to a plugin from a built-in or core noun
     * e.g.,  wego app add --type pulmi --URL --foobar ... calls the pulumi plugin to perform the app add
-1. A plugin must be able to add additional flags to core commands
+1. A plugin should be able to add additional flags to core commands
     * e.g., wego app add `--workspace foo`  --name blah --URL
         * If the enterprise plugin is installed, then the flag is recognized
-1. Extending the CLI must not require code changes in the core software
+1. Extending the CLI shouldn't require code changes in the core software
-1. The core CLI won't know about the enterprise features (workspaces, clusters CAPI create)
+1. The core CLI shouldn't know about the enterprise features (workspaces, clusters CAPI create)

 ## Alternatives

 ### Separate wego enterprise CLI
-* I.e., weave-gitops is an upstream project that is forked or vendored (go modules) into wego-gitops-ee
+* I.e., weave-gitops is an upstream project that is forked or vendored (go modules) into Weave GitOps EE
 * This approach is similar to the approach for the web UI

 #### Pros